cryptoexpertssss/gobeauty_mobile/CODEBASE_INDEX.md

 ## Project Overview

-**GoBeauty** is a React Native mobile application built with Expo Router, designed as a clone of IaraBeauty.
+**GoBeauty** is a React Native mobile application built with Expo Router, designed for beauty service booking.
 The app provides beauty service booking functionality with features for both clients and administrators.

 **Key Technologies:**
 - React Native 0.81.5